ARPA-SIMC/arkimet/doc/ds-simple.md

 file contents, and to support summary queries by merging existing summaries instead of recomputing them for all data queried.

-## Check and repack
+## Check and repack on concat segments

-Check and repack operations can be [segment](segments.md)-specific or dataset-specific.
-This section only describes dataset-specific ones.
-Since segment operations change according to the segment type, for the segment-specific documentation, see the [segments](segments.md) documentation.

 ### During check

+- the segment must exist
+- all data known by the index for this segment must be present on disk
+- the segment must be a file
  - `.metadata` file must not be empty
  - metadata in the `.metadata` file must contain reference time elements
  - the span of reference times in each segment must fit inside the interval